PixelsCamp/talks/Hyperledger Fabric 2.0 Workshop.md

 Speaker Bio
 -----------
-Trying to see the big picture, by applying technology to meaningfull problems.
+Trying to see the big picture by applying technology to significant problems.

-* PhD student @Técnico Lisboa
+* Ph.D. student @Técnico Lisboa
-* Teaching Assistant @Técnico Lisboa (It Infrastructure Management and Administration, Software Engineering, User Centered Design)
+* Teaching Assistant @Técnico Lisboa (It Infrastructure Management and Administration, Software Engineering, User-Centered Design)
 * Researcher @ INESC-ID.
 Interested in Blockchain and Data Science
 * Blockchain Developer at the Portuguese Government

 I am fascinated with blockchain.
-Focusing on Hyperledger Fabric, Libra, and Ethereum.
+I am focusing on Hyperledger Fabric, Libra, and Ethereum.
-More interestingly, working on how can we interoperate blockchains in order to provide the foundations to the mass adoption of this technology.
+More interestingly, working on how we can interoperate blockchains to provide the foundations to the mass adoption of this technology.

 Links
 -----